muarshad01/Quran_Progress/64_surah_at_taghabun.md

 * If possible in to recite in open-space else in a close room.
 * Must recite
 * You'll get a lot-of-benefits
+* After Surah Fatiha / Bismillah Wazifa sleep for some time without talking with someone.

 ***